 There are 23 homeshare programmes across the UK.
-Homeshare UK is the national network, run under the auspices of Shared Lives Plus.
-It:
+Homeshare UK is the national network, It:

 - maintains an up-to-date list of programmes